cpske/ISP/git/Using-Github.md

 If the project already exists on Github then do:

 1. Using a web browser, go to the project page on github so you can copy the URL
-2. Click the "Clone or Download" button.
-This will show the URL of the project.
-Choose "Clone".
-It also shows instructions.
+2. Click the "Code" button.
+This will show the URL to use for cloning.
-    * There is a button to copy this URL directly to your clipboard
+    * Click the button next to the URL to copy it to your clipboard
-3. In the **parent directory** of where you want to clone the project, enter the `git clone` command:
+3. In the **parent directory** of where you want to clone the project, enter the command:
     ```shell
     cmd> git clone https://github.com/billgates/someproject.git
     ```
     This creates a **new local directory** having the same name as remote repository (`someproject`) and clones the Github repo into it.

 4. If you want to use a **different name** for your copy of the repository, then type:
     ```shell
     cmd> git clone https://github.com/billgates/someproject.git  myproject